Magnesium Stearate is used in over 95% of commercial supplements to speed up manufacturing and improve profit margins.

 Magnesium Stearate is made with toxic oils such as hydrogenated cottonseed oil and palm oil.
 These sources are frequently genetically modified (GMO).
 The source oils can have the highest pesticide residue levels of all commercial oils due to the heavy spraying of cotton crops.
-Processing involves high heat, high pressure and metal catalysts adding more potential for detrimental effects and contamination...
+Processing involves high heat, high pressure, and metal catalysts, adding more potential for detrimental effects and contamination...

-In addition to use in making most commercial supplements, Magnesium Stearate is used in manufacturing ammunition and as a paint and varnish drier...
+In addition to its use in making most commercial supplements, Magnesium Stearate is used in manufacturing ammunition and as a paint and varnish drier...